OriginTrailClub/deepdive/donations.md

 **Substrate:** 12L5zmmHxg4sv5FpMD93Ddp6mHWPRUXGD6QZvGUxbJkaisSC
 {% endhint %}

-And if you do donate a sum, drop a comment at tracdeepdive@gmail.com and I will personally thank you!
+And, if you do donate a sum, drop a comment at tracdeepdive@gmail.com and I will personally thank you!